LordFuture/LordFuture/README.md

 - 👋 Hi, I’m @LordFuture
 - 👀 I’m interested in all kinds of programming.
-It's also howw I make my living.
+It's also how I make my living.
 - 🌱 I’m currently learning nothing in particular and everything in general.

 <!---